taylorchance/cority-test/README.md

 1. Using only HTML, create a template for the structure depicted in the mock-ups.
 2. Using CSS, style your template so it matches the mock-ups as closely as possible.
-3. Build an Angular list component based on your template and import it to the project.
+3. Create an Angular list component from your code and import it to the project.
+4. Display today's date in the format shown in the mock-ups.
-4. Show total number of items in the list header.
+5. Show total number of items in the list header.

 ### BONUS: